tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

           It is necessary to pass the ``request_timeout`` and ``timeout`` parameters together, with the following requirement:
           ``timeout > request_timeout``.

-          The ``timeout`` parameter controls how much time a single request attempt may take.
+          The ``request_timeout`` parameter controls how much time a single request attempt may take.
           When this time is over (the ``TimedOut`` error is raised), the router retries this request on the next replica as long as the ``timeout`` value is not elapsed.